pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I shall not waste my days in trying to prolong them."
 --Ian Flemming

+*"What is the best beauty advice you've ever been given?"*
+"I never felt beautiful growing up.
+I had freckles, red hair and pale lashes.
+I didn't tan, and I was stick thin.
+Usually redheads \[were\] portrayed as the geeky ugly girl or the mean one in movies and on TV.
+It wasn't like today where you have loads of gorgeous redhead actresses.
+&emsp;&emsp;&emsp;"My mum told me, 'Sylvia, you don't have to be the most beautiful woman in the room.
+People are drawn to those who make them feel good about themselves.
+So look for the good qualities in people, and remember to acknowledge them for it.
+When you see the beauty in them, they will see the beauty in you.'
+&emsp;&emsp;&emsp;I still do this today.
+Whether it's something about how they look that day or how they are as a person, I don't just think it and keep it to myself, I let them know."
+--Sylvia Flote

 "It has been my observation that most people get ahead during the time that others waste."
 --Henry Ford